 “We don’t really see milk production in our dogs nowadays since most of our animals are spayed,” Dr. Chayasriwong explains.
 “So, they don’t develop the mammary glands like they would if they were intact.”

 The mammary glands swell up on female dogs during heat or when they are lactating.
-The nipples are usually larger and more pronounced than the small bumps you find on spayed females.
+Dog nipples are usually larger and more pronounced than the small bumps you find on spayed females.

-But why do dogs have so many nipples?
+But why so many dog nipples?
 It’s because they have large litters with about two to eight puppies.
 All those puppies need feeding, hence plenty of nipples for them choose from.
 Dr. Chayasriwong explains that you can actually tell how many babies a particular mammal has based on their nipples.

 “Cats have large litters, so they have around 6 to 10 nipples on average,” she says.
 “Humans usually only have one or two babies at a time, so they only have two nipples.
 Horses have two nipples, since they, at most, have two foals.”